spanou/baremetal-super-minimal/docs/getting-started.md

 qemu-system-arm -M netduinoplus2 -display none -S -s -serial none -serial none -serial mon:stdio  -kernel startup.bin &
 ```

-2. Launch the Debugger and wait
+2. Launch the Debugger and Wait

 At this point we will launch the debugger and wait, we do so by typing the following:
 ```bash
 spanou@qemu-m4:~/development/baremetal-super-minimal$ gdb-multiarch startup.elf